 Alcohol, in any form, is an intestinal irritant, causing inflammation and damage to the digestive tract wall.
 This increases the risk of abnormal intestinal permeability which, in turn, increases the likelihood of an allergic reaction, especially to ingredients in the alcoholic drink.
 For this reason, many beer and wine drinkers become allergic to yeast.
 About one in five people, on testing, has this sensitivity.
 Wine drinkers also become sensitive to sulphites, which are added to grapes to control their fermentation.
-Sulphites are also found in exhaust fumes and the liver enzyme that detoxifies sulphites is dependent on molybdenum, a trace element which many people are deficient in.
+Sulphites are also found in exhaust fumes and the liver enzyme that detoxifies sulphites is dependent on What it does: Helps rid the body of protein breakdown products, strengthens teeth and may help reduce the risk of tooth decay, detoxifies the body…, a trace element which many people are deficient in.
 Better are organic, sulphite-free wines and champagne, and the latter has the added bonus of being yeast-free.

 According to the World Health Organisation drinking alcohol has been linked to cancer of the throat, mouth, larynx, pharynx, oesophagus, bladder, breast and liver, with a substantially higher risk for those who smoke and drink.
 The World Cancer Research Fund reached the same conclusions and points out that the increased risk for colon and breast cancer occurs at very low levels of consumption.
 In the case of breast cancer a link starts to emerge above four drinks a week, while for colon cancer this association becomes stronger above a drink a day.

 While there is a mildly protective effect of small amounts of red wine in relation to heart disease, overall regular alcohol consumption is very bad news for digestion and increases risk of cancer.
 Specifically, it increases the risk of abnormal intestinal permeability and allergies and therefore is best avoided during any digestive health programme.